By William Kiraly

 Ten minutes later, the entire crew, well those who could still stand, were in the airlock portal room or in the two storage rooms which connected to it.
 We heard the hiss of re-pressurization and opened the hatch and out of the airlock stepped something that looked human holding a sealed box tethered to it’s spacesuit.
 It put the box down then started releasing the seals on the helmet and pulled of the helmet to reveal a definitely human young man, maybe in his early thirties.
 He had a mop of unruly red hair, a face full of freckles and a mischievous grin he kept trying to suppress.

 We stared at him, I don’t think anyone knew what to say at that moment.
 He laughed a bit at our staring faces and said “I’m Mikey, I do pizza runs for Thomas’ (he said it ‘Tō-Măz’) Pizza and Subs.
 I hear you guys are hungry.”
 At this point, he flipped open the latches on his box and the smell of garlic and pepperoni filled the cabin.
-I think we could all hear the rumble of all of our stomachs at that point and I could see them surging at the hatches from the other rooms.
+I think I could hear the rumble of all of our stomachs at that point and I could see them surging at the hatches from the other rooms.

 “Okay, I know you guys are probably really, really hungry but I only brought these two pizza’s over but there are a bunch more on my ship and I’ll bring those later.
 I think when you’re really hungry, you’re not supposed to gorge yourself, at least that’s what I’ve seen on the vids, so I want everyone to take a only one piece first and I can get you the rest later.”